Skip to content

 Manivasagam

 Manivasagam is an Indian director, best known for Tamil cinema.
 Manivasagam began their career in 1990.
-With 30 credits to their name and an average audience rating of 6.8, Manivasagam remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Manivasagam remains one of the most prolific and celebrated talents in the industry.
 Manivasagam is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 30+Known Credits